 \subsection{Kinetic domination}

-While the quartic kinetic terms in~\eqref{eq:actionnoncanonicaleinstein} are negligible during slow-roll inflation~\cite{Enckell:2018hmo}, they may play an important role in the post-inflationary universe.
-We will next consider such a scenario, a period of kinetic domination, where the potential $V$ is negligible and the field rolls forward freely.
-In this limit, equations \eqref{eq:phi_eom_Einstein}--\eqref{eq:H} become
+While the quartic kinetic terms in Eq.~\eqref{eq:actionnoncanonicaleinstein} are negligible during slow-roll inflation~\cite{Enckell:2018hmo}, they may play an important role in the post-inflationary Universe.
+We consider next such a scenario; a period of kinetic domination, where the potential $V$ is negligible and the field rolls forward freely.
+In this limit, Eqs.~\eqref{eq:phi_eom_Einstein} and \eqref{eq:H} become